Ortler Circuit Ski Tour - Italy

 Ortler Circuit Ski Tour with the Northwest Mountain School.

 The Cevedale-Ortler area is located between St. Mortiz, Switzerland and the Italian Dolmites in North-Eastern Italy.
-To the North, German is spoken, to the South Italian, thus you often see mountains and glaciers given two names, one in each language.
-Unlike our Haute Route trips, the Ortler Circuit is not so much a traverse, but is rather a loop in the southern corner of the Tyrol region that hops from hut to hut in search of prime skiing, and spectacular scenery, connecting what might be the most comfortable huts in the Alps.
-The Ortler ski tour takes place within Stilfsejoch (Stelvio in Italian) National Park, and starts in the town of Sulden, travels in a circle through the mountains, and then ends again in Sulden almost a week later.
+To the north, German is spoken, to the south Italian, thus you often see mountains and glaciers given two names, one in each language.
+Unlike our Haute Route trips, the Ortler Circuit is not so much a traverse, but is rather a loop in the southern corner of the Tyrol region that hops from hut to hut in search of prime skiing and spectacular scenery, connecting what might be the most enjoyable huts in the Alps.
+The Ortler ski tour takes place within Stelvio National Park, and starts above the town of Santa Caterina di Valfurva, travels in a circle through the mountains, and then ends again in the same place almost a week later.

 Our Ortler Circuit Ski Tour is similar in difficulty to our Haute Route Traverses from Chamonix to Zermatt.
 Much of the ski terrain is glaciated and those with some mountaineering experience will feel more comfortable taking part in optional peak ascents that abound in the area.
 This trip offers the possibility of true ski mountaineering as the nature of many of these high peaks can be reached on skis or by short sections with crampons and many can be descended on skis.
 For those less interested in skiing off peaks, there is endless opportunity for ski touring without the added mountaineering aspects.